South Africa Ultimate Adventure & Safari

 South Africa Ultimate Adventure & Safari Itinerary:

-Day 2 Set out to explore the rugged Cape Peninsula.
-Sea kayak to an African Penguin colony and hike at the Cape of Good Hope.
+Day 2 Kayak to an African Penguin colony and hike at the Cape of Good Hope.

-Day 5 Fly to Durban and drive to the spectacular Drakensburg Mountains, a jagged range containing some of Southern Africa's highest peaks.
+Day 5 Fly to Durban and drive to the spectacular Drakensburg Mountains.

-Days 6-7 Spend two full days hiking and exploring the wild backcountry of the beautiful Drakensberg, a UNESCO World Heritage park.
+Days 6-7 Explore the beautiful Drakensberg, a UNESCO World Heritage park.

-Days 8-10 Enjoy a three-day safari in Sabi Sands Reserve, one of Africa's premier game viewing destinatations and home to the "Big Five".
+Days 8-10 Go on a 3-day safari in Sabi Sands Reserve, home to the "Big Five. "

-Day 11 Fly to Johannesburg and bid a fond farewell to new friends before departing for home.
+Day 11 Fly to Johannesburg and bid a fond farewell before departing for home.

 Although we do our very best to adhere to the schedule listed above, this itinerary is subject to change for numerous reasons beyond our control.